-This year we are sponsoring this important industry event again, and you will have the opportunity to talk to us in person at the eye square stand in the foyer of the German National Library or in the evening at the Frankfurt Embassy in a relaxed atmosphere.
-Take your chance to meet Michael Schießl, Matthias Rothensee and Katharina Müller from eye square.
+This year, we again sponsored this important industry event, and you were able to speak with us in person at the eye square stand in the foyer of the German National Library or in the evening at the Frankfurt Embassy in a relaxed atmosphere.
+Meeting Michael Schießl, Matthias Rothensee, and Katharina Müller from eye square was a possibility!.

-This year’s congress theme is “What people really think” and focuses on the aspects of successful decoding of human behaviour in market research practice.
+This year’s congress theme was “What people really think” and focused on the aspects of successful decoding of human behaviour within the practice context of market research.

-The keynotes will deal with the internal perspective of market research and the external view of speakers from outside the industry.
-Thus, the image of people in the current everyday context will first be calibrated before going into the depths of the methods.
-The focus is on corporate cases from the consumer environment and clarifying moral and qualitative responsibility in data collection.
+The keynotes addressed the internal perspective of market research as well as the external perspective of speakers from outside the industry.
+As a result, before delving into the methods, the image of people in their current everyday context will be calibrated.
+The emphasis is on consumer-facing corporate cases and clarifying moral and qualitative responsibility in data collection.

 The PechaKucha format is also back!
 This presentation format has already proven its worth at the BVM Conference 2021.
-Michael Schießl and Dr Matthias Rothensee will present a fast-paced short talk on Monday 20.06.22 about a whole decade of empirical research work by the recently deceased human experience pioneer Jacques Blanchard.
+Michael Schießl presented a fast-paced short talk on Monday 20.06.22 about a decade of empirical research work by the late experience pioneer, Jacques Blanchard.

 Media Psychologist & CEO